-If you read my blog post titled Then Vs. Now, you know I take issue with the lack of spontaneity, authenticity and even enjoyment shown by today’s professional golfers.
+If you read my blog post titled Then Vs. Now, you know I miss the lack of spontaneity, authenticity and even enjoyment shown by today’s professional golfers.
 Did you happen to catch Roberta Vinci beating Serena Williams today?
 I know that was a tennis match and this is a golf blog, but Vinci’s post-match interview was everything I love about sports and athletes. http://espn.go.com/

 Serena Williams was on a path to make tennis history and seemed unbeatable.
 Then Roberta Vinci, not even ranked and against all odds, beat her.